UUcoffeeCup

 Wednesdays + GATHERING Join the next Gathering at SNUUC on Wednesdays from 1 to 2 pm.

-Saturdays + MEDITATION The Mindfulness Meditation group meets at 9 am at SNUUC and on Zoom.
+Saturdays + MEDITATION The Mindfulness Meditation group will take off for the Summer and resume on September 7.

 Scroll down for more information about these and other meetings